conradojordan/steganography/README.md

 # steganography

-This repository contains a program to hide text messages in image files
+This repository contains a program to hide and read text messages in image files.

 ## Getting Started